 Students will be asked to develop and present a coherent 21st century-proof marketing strategy for a real or fictitious start-up company in the goods or services sector.
 As part of their preparation, students will have the opportunity to meet with various representatives of the European business community, start-up companies, experts and visionaries.

 This course consists of 32 class hours divided over 7-8 weeks.
 Students earn 6 ECTS credits when they obtain a passing grade.

 The course has the following objectives:

-• ntroduction to the topics of Marketing for the 21st century such as social media, crowd-funding", sustainability, anti-consumerism, local communities, globalization.
+- Introduction to the topics of Marketing for the 21st century such as social media, sustainability, anti-consumerism, local communities, globalization.

-• Getting introduced to recent developments in branding and IMC
+- Getting introduced to recent developments in trends and developing a persona

 The literature will consist of several books, articles and popular press.
 Students are also encouraged to bring their own literature.